slaclab/pydm-tutorial/docs/source/action/intro_designer.rst

 We launch this screen with the following command::

-  $ pydm <your file name>
+  $ pydm <path to your file>

-with the .ui file you just saved.
+for the .ui file you just saved.
 This will open your display in PyDM.